 On a regular basis, the Centre caters to the need of more than 250 biomedical research institutions including public and private enterprises.
-The Centre has so far bred and supplied over one million laboratory animals to more than 250 biomedical research institutions in the country for basic and applied research.
+The Centre has so far bred and supplied more than one million laboratory animals to biomedical research institutions in the country for basic and applied research.

-The Centre regularly supplies blood and blood products from laboratory animals to several research institutions throughout the country.
+The Centre regularly supplies tissues, blood and blood products of laboratory animals to several research institutions throughout the country.

-It has so far trained more than 1500 candidates on various aspects of laboratory animal care, breeding, husbandry, animal experimentation, and ethics under 2 of its regular annual training courses from 1967.
+It has so far trained more than 2000 candidates on various aspects of laboratory animal care, breeding, husbandry, animal experimentation, ethics, rules and regulations under 2 of its regular annual training courses from 1967.
 It has also trained more than 600 research scientists in the proper use of animals for experimentation under adhoc training programmes over the years.

-The Centre acted at an advisory capacity in setting up of several new laboratory animal facilities in the country both under private and government sectors as per CPCSEA and AAALAC norms.
+The Centre acted at an advisory capacity in setting up of several new laboratory animal facilities in the country developed under private and government sectors as per CPCSEA and AAALAC norms.

-The Centre has taken up to collect base line data on clinical biochemical profile along with physiological parameters of various laboratory animals maintained, to supply as a reference material to research workers.
+The Centre has taken up to collect base line data on clinical biochemical profile along with physiological parameters of various laboratory animals maintained, for supply as a reference material to research workers.

-The Centre is a member of the Advanced Pre-clinical toxicological research centre, which is established at NIN, in 2005, to carry out pre clinical toxicological evaluation of drugs, vaccines, nutroceuticals, genetically modified foods for government and private entrepreneurs.
+The Centre is a member of the Advanced Pre-clinical toxicological research centre, which is established at NIN, in 2005, to help carrying out pre clinical toxicological evaluation of drugs, vaccines, nutroceuticals, genetically modified foods for government and private entrepreneurs.

-The Centre has created an animal physiology laboratory.
-Plans are afoot for creating a transgenic and knock out animal facility, meant for research purpose in house as well as outside.
+The Centre has created an animal physiology laboratory and primate experimentation faciliy.
+Plans are now for creating a transgenic and knock out animal facility, meant for research purpose in house as well as outside.